kathyn138/acnhwishlist/README.md

 It is currently a work in progress.

 Users can browse for their favorite villagers and create a wish list for villagers they would love to have in their town.
+Wishlists can be exported to the user's clipboard.

 ![Mockup of Cranky Page](frontend/src/assets/cranky-demo.png "Screenshot of Cranky Demo")